feiskyer/kube-copilot/README.md

 Kubernetes Copilot powered by OpenAI.

-**Status: Experimental**
+**Status:** Experimental.

-**Caution: Copilot may generate and execute inappropriate operations, do not use in production environment!**
+**Caution:** Copilot may generate and execute unsuitable operations; avoid using in production environments!
+For improved reasoning performance, **GPT-4** is highly recommended (although GPT-3.5 is also supported).

 Features:

-* Automatically operate Kubernetes cluster based on prompt instructions.
-* Human interactions on uncertain instructions to avoid inappropriate operations.
+- Automate Kubernetes cluster operations using Plan-and-Solve prompts with GPT-4.
-* Native kubectl and bash commands for accessing Kubernetes cluster.
+- Utilize native kubectl and trivy commands for Kubernetes cluster access and security vulnerability scanning.
-* Web access and Google search support without leaving the terminal.
+- Access the web and perform Google searches without leaving the terminal.

 ## Install